xrazis/haris.razis.com/content/posts/cappadocia.md

 European and Asian sides.

 {{< figure src="/posts/cappadocia/PXL_20241024_131052580~2.webp"
-attr="The side entrance to Dolmabahçe was a true work of art." width=100%
+caption="The side entrance to Dolmabahçe was a true work of art." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4402.webp"
-attr="They stopped us at a roadblock, where they asked for our driving license 🙂." width=100%
+caption="They stopped us at a roadblock, where they asked for our driving license 🙂." width=100%
  >}}

 {{< figure src="/posts/cappadocia/seesaw.gif"
-attr="Let them kids play." width=100%
+caption="Let them kids play." width=100%
  >}}

 {{< figure src="/posts/cappadocia/PXL_20241025_143108588.webp"
-attr="Emirgan Grove." width=100%
+caption="Emirgan Grove." width=100%
  >}}

 {{< figure src="/posts/cappadocia/PXL_20241025_152256960.webp"
-attr="People would fish past the sunset." width=100%
+caption="People would fish past the sunset." width=100%
  >}}

 We spent our last day in Istanbul revisiting Galatás and the bazaars in the that hope we would find interesting gifts.